Ferdinand Lelièvre: Third Republic (1870–86)

 After the fall of the empire Lelièvre was a member of the Republican Committee of Algiers, as were Georges Tillier and Romuald Vuillermoz, who had also been deported in 1858.

 They aimed to impose revolutionary action on the new prefect, Warnier.

 After the decree making indigenous Algerian Jews citizens of France, Lelièvre tried to stem the resulting wave of antisemitism.

-Lelièvre ran successfully for election to the senate as Republican candidate on 30 January 1876.
+Lelièvre ran successfully for election to the senate as a Republican candidate on 30 January 1876.

 He was elected by 50 votes out of 90.

 He sat with the Republican Union group.

 He spoke in the senate several times in debates of establishing a civil regime in Algeria and treating Algerian departments as French departments.

 He opposed the de Broglie government after the 16 May 1877 crisis and voted against the dissolution of the chamber of deputies in June 1877.

-He voted for the Jules Ferry laws on education, for new press laws, for the right of assembly, for the various ministries that held power, for reform of the personnel of the judiciary and for restoration of divorce.
+He voted for the Jules Ferry laws on education, for new press laws, for the right of assembly, for the various ministries that held power, for reform of the personnel of the judiciary and for the restoration of divorce.

 On 7 February 1882 Lelièvre, then aged 84, was granted a pension of 800 francs under a law giving assistance to victims of the 2 December 1851 coup.

 Lelièvre left office on 24 January 1885.

 In the triennial senate renewal of 25 January 1885 he won only 105 votes against 130 to his opponent, Alexandre Mauguin.

 On 19 May 1885 he married Marie Thérèse Gadchaux (1812–1896) in Algiers.

 He tried for election on the Radical list to the Chamber of Deputies in the next general election but failed, with only 2,699 votes out of 11,810 voters.

 Ferdinand Lelièvre died on 27 December 1886 in Algiers, Algeria.